The Complete Ecommerce SEO Guide for Beginners

 Having access to all these keyword ideas is great.
 But how do you know which ones are the best?

-These will be keywords related to the product or category pages on your site.
+First, look for keywords relevant to the product or category pages on your site.

 For example, if you have a category page selling dry dog food, the keyword “dry dog food” could be an excellent choice.